jaredbwasserman/web-games/README.md

    1. Bullet create and bullet delete events instead of update
    1. Should handle case where player fires a bullet and then disconnects (which currently does not work)
 1. Add game code to URL so sharing link gets you into game
+1. Exactly one screen wrap for bullets in dogfight game (currently 0)